everpay/blog/_posts/2014-03-07-everpays-architecture.md

 layout: post
 author: Steve Klabnik
 author_image: /img/authors/steve_klabnik.png
-title: Balanced's Architecture
+title: Everpay's Architecture
+date:   2014-03-07 2:22:33
 image: /img/blogimages/3_7_2014_image_600x424.jpg
 cover_image: /img/blogimages/3_7_2014_image_1020x340.jpg
 tags:
+- payments_space
-- balanced
+- everpay
 - platform
+- payments
 ---

-## Balanced's Architecture
+## Everpay's Architecture

 There has been a lot of discussion lately about the software architecture that runs financial systems.
 It's been in the news because of the massive